 A reader asked what causes bumps under the eyes that look like "chicken skin".
 The skin under the eyes can have bumps for several reasons and I'm often asked about them.
 I answer the reader in this article.

 Dear Dr. Bailey, I am wondering if you can recommend a product for me.
 I am 50 years old.
-I have been using Jason brand vitamin C cleanser and face cream (both from Whole Foods) for over 20 years and I have never had a problem with it.
-In fact, people have always told me I have great skin.
-However, about a year ago, I tried a new product that was supposed to target wrinkles under the eyes.
+About a year ago, I tried a new product that was supposed to target wrinkles under the eyes.
 After a week of using this product, the pores under my eyes got clogged.
 They now look like chicken skin.
 You can't squeeze the pores.
 They are bumps.
 Other than this, my skin looks great.
-Common sense tells me that a good Retinol A serum at night on the area might help.
-But I can't find one.
-I do not want a Retinol A moisturizer.
-I don't want to lubricate the area.
-I want a serum.
-First of all, do you think this would help?
-And second, can you recommend a Retinol A serum that I should try?
-Thank you for any help you can offer.
+Would a serum or cream with retinol a be better to use at night?
+Can you recommend a Retinol product that I should try?
 Sincerely, Gina P.

 Common causes of bumps on the lower eyelid skin:

-- Prominent sebaceous glands.
-There are many sebaceous glands in this area and they become visible when the eyelid skin thins with age or becomes dark due to circles under the eye.
+These are also known as sebaceous glands.
+There are many sebaceous glands in this area of skin.
+They become visible when the eyelid skin thins with age or becomes dark due to circles under the eye.
 They can look like "chicken skin" under the eyes - I love that description!
 You can see some of them in the image at the top of this page

-- Milia.
 These are tiny white cysts that can form anywhere, including the eyelids.
 They can easily be lanced by someone trained in blood-born precautions (e.g., medical personnel).
 The picture at the top of this page has white milia which you can see as the larger bumps.
 This is in contrast to the oil glands seen as the smaller bumps.

 Is there a real difference between a serum and a cream?